koushik80/blg-microservice/README.md

-# Microservices with React & Node [microservice lesson]
+# Microservices with a simple React App & Node [lesson]